'Jurassic Park' dinosaur expert's next big thing: holograms

 "We can see at least areas that could be vividly colored, very much like birds, and there's no reason to make them different from birds," Horner said.

-Horner and Base Hologram workers have been developing the exhibit's story line for a couple of months, with plans to have multiple traveling exhibits ready to launch next spring.
+Horner and Base Hologram workers have been developing the exhibit's story line for a couple of months, with plans to have multiple traveling exhibits ready to launch by spring 2019.
 The company wants to place them in museums, science centers and other institutions where they might spur debate among scientists who don't share the theory that dinosaurs were colorful, feathered creatures.

 "The controversy is OK because it makes people talk," said Base Hologram executive vice president Michael Swinney.